Spoils system: Andrew Jackson

 In 1828, moderation was expected to prevail in the transfer of political power from one U.S. president to another.
-This had less to do with the ethics of politicians than it did with the fact the presidency had not transferred from one party to another since the election of 1800—known historically for the extraordinary steps the outgoing Federalist Party took to try and maintain as much influence as possible by exploiting their control over federal appointments up until their final hours in office (see: Marbury v.
+This had less to do with the ethics of politicians than it did with the fact the presidency had not transferred from one party to another since the election of 1800—known historically for the extraordinary steps the outgoing Federalist Party took to try to maintain as much influence as possible by exploiting their control over federal appointments up until their final hours in office (see: Marbury v.
 Madison and Midnight Judges Act).
 By 1816, the Federalists were no longer nationally viable, and the U.S. became effectively a one-party polity under the Democratic-Republican Party.
 The Jacksonian split after the 1824 election restored the two-party system.
 Jackson's first inauguration, on March 4, 1829, marked the first time since 1801 when one party yielded the presidency to another.
 A group of office seekers attended the event, explaining it as democratic enthusiasm.
 Jackson supporters had been lavished with promises of positions in return for political support.
 These promises were honored by a large number of removals after Jackson assumed power.
 At the beginning of Jackson's administration, fully 919 officials were removed from government positions, amounting to nearly 10 percent of all government postings.
+According to historian Daniel Walker Howe, this was "more than all his predecessors had done in the previous 40 years.
+By the time Congress assembled in December 1829, Jackson had already removed 13 district attorneys, nine marshals, 23 registers and receivers, and 25 customs collectors, replacing them all with recess appointments.
+The removal policy hit the Post Office hard.
+Within the first year, the new administration dismissed 423 postmasters, many with long and creditable records of service."
 In 1913, a history of Tennessee commented, "It is said that in early life Jackson had made it a principle never to stand between a friend and a benefit.
 The converse seemed also to have been a principle: never to benefit an enemy.
 And those who were excluded from his friendship were excluded from preferment."